Overview of the projects

 Andres Metspalu, Eduard Maron

-Estonian Genome Center is a partner of Connected Health Cluster (CH) - a permanent, mutually beneficial partnership between stakeholders in Estonia, who are committed to accelerating the adoption of connected health solutions, at scale on commercial terms.
+Estonian Genome Centre is a partner of Connected Health Cluster (CH) - a permanent, mutually beneficial partnership between stakeholders in Estonia, who are committed to accelerating the adoption of connected health solutions, at scale on commercial terms.
 The aim of the Connected Health Cluster is:

 • to impact healthier life and improve patient care